Table of Contents

 No matter what stage you are in in your life, you can bring a French Bulldog into your home.

 Being single, having a young family, mid-life, or even retired, you can bring a French Bulldog into your family, as long as you will be home often enough to give him the attention he requires.

 What Else You Need to Know About French Bulldogs

-These small, muscled dogs were once fully employed in keeping their owner's houses rat free.
-They would be sent out in cellars and surrounding fields to sniff out the rats and to kill them.
-Which kept the food supplies safe.
+These small, muscled dogs were once fully employed in keeping their owner's houses rat-free.
+They would be sent out in cellars and surrounding fields to sniff out the rats and kill them, keeping the food supplies safe.